juju/1.25-upgrade/README.md

     juju 1.25-upgrade abort <envname> <controller>

-This will removed the imported model on the target controller (as long as it wasn't activated), and undo the upgrade-agent steps.
+This will removed the imported model on the target controller (as long as it wasn't activated), undo the upgrade-agent steps and downgrade the provider tagging if relevant.

     juju 1.25-upgrade start-agents <envname>